 The research laboratories in the department are well-equipped to apply state-of-the-art technologies in biochemistry, cell biology and molecular genetics to a wide range of biological problems.
 Research teams led by the individual faculty include postdoctoral fellows, predoctoral students, and technical staff.
 Research interests currently represented in the department include: therapeutic modulation of tumor cell growth and cell death, intracellular signal transduction, the role of chromatin remodeling and epigenetic modifications in cancer progression, tumor microenvironment, lipid metabolism and adipocyte differentiation, and the control of cancer cell motility, invasion and metastasis.

-Additional information about the University of Toledo College of Medicine and Life Sciences or the University of Toledo Health Science Campus, please click the links.
+Additional information about the University of Toledo College of Medicine and Life Sciences or the University of Toledo Health Science Campus academic, educational, clinical and research areas.

 William A. Maltese, Ph.D.